royyandzakiy/multisensor-station/README.md

 ### Foldering
 - `lib`: for all components that are expected to be tested, make sure are placed here. components in `src/` are by default NOT seen in the test suite
 - `test`
-    - `unit_tests`: all tests that will be run natively in the desktop and are expected to run FAST. tests that fall into this category fits the name unit test, knowing that it will be fired rapidly during every incremental development. all platform specific components (esp idf, arduino) MUST be mocked!
+    - `unit_tests`: all unit tests running natively on desktop (off device)
-    - `integration_tests`: all tests that will be tested after flash.
-I named it as integration tests, because it will take a while to execute and verify
+    - `integration_tests`: all tests that utilizes an external or platform based libraries/implementations, running on device (requires flashing)
-    - `e2e_tests`: all tests that will be tested after flash and focus on real scenarios.
-I named it as integration tests, because it will take a while to execute and verify
+    - `e2e_tests`: all tests that runs an automated end-to-end real life usage scenarios, running on device (requires flashing)

 ### Platform.ini breakdown
 - common platform environments: add more platforms as needed